HOW OLD IS MY PIANO OR ORGAN?

 In cases where a manufacturer is not listed in our archives, we must “guesstimate” the age of an instrument based on the evolution of design and construction.
 Our experts are generally able to estimate the age of an instrument within a 5 – 10 year period based solely on design and construction.

-You may also get a general idea of the age and type of instrument you have by comparing it to the photos and dates listed on the Identify Your Instrument page on our website.
+You may also get a general idea of the age and type of instrument you have by comparing it to the photos and dates listed on the Identify Your Instrument page on this website.

 Where to find the brand name and serial number